Frequently Asked Questions

 We gather the most reliable information about a person’s past criminal activity and habits, regardless of whether the activity was ever reported for prosecution.

-The information presented on the report allows you to get to know the character of the person you are interviewing, and if they share the same level of ethics that you and your organization have, in the most professional, unbiased, and time-efficient way.
+While tests and assessments can offer valuable information, they have limitations, and a face-to-face interview can provide a more holistic understanding of an individual.
+Verensics reports more closely align with the findings from a face to face interview.
+The information presented on the Verensics report allows you to get to know the character of the person you are interviewing, and if they share the same level of ethics that you and your organization have, in the most professional, unbiased, and time-efficient way.

 If you and your team would like to experience the interview, please keep